blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/009-update-pool-cert.md

 ***

-## Step 4 - Submit the certificates
+## Step 4 - Submit Pool Cert
-Build the transaction and sign it to submit the `pool.cert`
+Build the transaction and sign it to submit the `pool.cert` to chain.

 ### Step 4.1 - Query the current slot
 ```